Hardin County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: The judge rules in your favor, and your license is not suspended.
+- Suspension Overturned: If the judge rules in your favor, the suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas